Debt-to-Income Ratio Calculator

 The Debt-to-Income (DTI) ratio measures how much debt someone pays out of their monthly income.
 As the name suggests, it is a ratio of debt to income.
 The various forms of debt payments could be for a mortgage/rent, car loan, student loan, credit card, or personal loan.

 Banks and credit unions use the DTI ratio to qualify individuals for a loan.
-The cutoff point these financial institutions use is 36%—your debt cannot be more than 36% of your income.
+The cutoff point these financial institutions use is usually 36%—your debt cannot be more than 36% of your income.
 A higher DTI ratio indicates an individual may not be able to take on more debt, and it may be harder to obtain another loan.

 A DTI ratio under this threshold shows that the individual most likely can take on additional debt, and it will be easier to obtain financing.